mhammadsaani/DevOps/DevOps with Kunal/1- Networking/NETWORKING.md

 ### Star :
 1. Star topology is a network topology in which all the nodes are connected to a single device known as a central device.
 2. Star topology requires more cable compared to other topologies.
-Therefore, it is more robust as a failure in one cable will only disconnect aspecific computer connected to this cable.
+Therefore, it is more robust as a failure in one cable will only disconnect a specific computer connected to this cable.
 3. If the central device is damaged, then the whole network fails.
 4. Star topology is very easy to install, manage and troubleshoot.
-It iscommonly used in office and home networks.
+It is commonly used in office and home networks.
 ### Tree :
 1. Tree topology is a combination of star and bus topology.
-It is also known as theexpanded star topology.
+It is also known as the expanded star topology.
 2. In tree topology, all the star networks are connected to a single bus.
 3. Ethernet protocol is used in this topology.
-4. In this, the whole network is divided into segments known as star networks whichcan be easily maintained.
-If one segment is damaged, there is no effect on othersegments.
+4. In this, the whole network is divided into segments known as star networks which can be easily maintained.
+If one segment is damaged, there is no effect on other segments.
 5. Tree topology depends on the "main bus," and if it breaks, then the whole network gets damaged.
 ### Mesh :
 1. Mesh topology is a network topology in which all the nodes are individually connected to other nodes.